Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_03/README.md

 * Dataflow and streams
 * Optimization of Loops

-This tutorial follows the *SDAccel Methodology Guide* ([UG1346](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_1/ug1346-sdaccel-methodology-guide.pdf)) about how to migrate a CPU-based application to an optimized FPGA-accelerated design.
+This tutorial follows the Chapter 4 of  *Methodology for Accelerating Applications with the Vitis Software Platform* ([UG1393](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_2/ug1393-vitis-application-acceleration.pdf)) on how to migrate a CPU-based application to an optimized FPGA-accelerated design.
 For a deeper understanding, you should review that material as you are working through this tutorial.

 # Before You Begin